spacetelescope/jwst/docs/jwst/nsclean/main.rst

 in the step to image indexes [1:2048, 923:1116], where the indexes are in x, y order and in 1-indexed values.

+Note, however, that it is possible to plan one or more fixed slit targets alongside MSA slitlets in MOS observations.
+In this situation, the fixed slit region is not automatically masked.

 Left/Right Reference Pixel Columns
 ----------------------------------
 Full-frame images contain 4 columns of reference pixels on the left and